anchaapedro/anchaapedro/README.md

 ##  DID U WROTE YOUR CODE TODAY?

 OHAYOO! 🐉🎌
-I'm Ancha Pedro, passionately exploring the enchanting realms of CSS and Javascript.
+I'm Ancha Pedro, passionately exploring the enchanting realms of FRONTEND and JAVASCRIPT.
 Join me on this exciting journey of design and structure, where creativity knows no bounds.

 <div align="center">